BroadbandForum/usp/specification/index.md

 **MUST**

-This word, or the term “REQUIRED”, means that the definition is an absolute requirement of the specification.
+This word, or the term "REQUIRED", means that the definition is an absolute requirement of the specification.

 **MUST NOT**